Can we take up the role as European citizens to become guardians of nature?

 In this sense, these examples emphasize the responsibilities to nature more than nature’s rights.
 But it is certainly possible to place this within a framework that emphasizes nature's rights, viewing the responsibilities as the flip side of the human duties within a legal system that recognizes these rights.

 1 Custodianship is living from a place of reciprocity and equality with ecosystems community human or non-human therefore a guardian should be able to articulate a relational jurisprudence, and formulate arguments to defend laws for equitable, reciprocal and balanced relationships with non-humans.

 2 In order to defend a specific non-human in court, a guardian should have a history with the given non-human victim, to have a cultural and historical background of specific places – honoring its spirit and traditions.

-3 Non-humans have its own spirit and life force, and it needs to be carefully maintained so as not to diminish or lose that spirit, therefore a guardian should have an animistic relationship in order to protect the cosmology of a non-human by not allowing any type of violation of its spirits.
+3 Non-humans have its own spirit and life force, and it calls to be carefully maintained so as not to diminish or loose that spirit, therefore a guardian should have an animistic relationship in order to protect the cosmology of a non-human by not allowing any type of violation of its spirits.

 Restoring means also to take care of your community with health care, with treatment centers and healing programs for environmental victims/refugees, informative sessions about environmental crime, supporting and constructive guidance from environmental councils.

 10 Normally negotiations with authorities contain an extensive list of lobbying, including the ability to make binding laws and to grant activity permits to corporations.
 Those permissions are not following jurisprudence, and are disturbing, killing, extracting the ecosystem, so these permits should be questioned and reviewed, even if there is no environmental legislation in your country.

 11 Working in coalition: on environmental restoration projects, on social practices and policies towards international and inter-generational climate justice, in creating and sustaining spaces and practices of inter-species moral repair.